nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds a task or recurring task to a patient.

-Format: `add -p PATIENT_INDEX d/TASK_DESCRIPTION | DATE_AND_TIME | FREQUENCY`
+Format: `add -p PATIENT_INDEX d/TASK_DESCRIPTION | <DATE TIME> | <INTERVAL TIME_PERIOD>`

 * Adds a task to a patient at the specified `PATIENT_INDEX`.
 * The patient index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …
-* `DATE_AND_TIME` should be in the format like 16-10-2022 1030
-* If no `DATE_AND_TIME` is provided, then a default date and time of 24 hours from creation will be set
-* `FREQUENCY` is made of two components, the number of time periods in between recurring tasks and the specific time period, e.g 3 month or 2 week
-* The time periods for `FREQUENCY` are: `days`, `weeks`, `months` and `years`
-* `FREQUENCY` can be be empty if it's a one off task, however a `DATE_AND_TIME` must be provided inorder to set a recurring task.
-* Note that capitalization does not matter for frequency.
-* Note that both `DATE_AND_TIME` and `FREQUENCY` are optional fields, however to have a recurring task both of them are required, while you can have a normal task with date time not be recurring, i.e `FREQUENCY` not required
+* `DATE TIME` and `INTERVAL TIME_PERIOD` must follow the criteria defined above under notes under command format.

 Examples:
 * `list` followed by `add -p 1 d/Administer 3ml of example medicine` adds a task to the 1st patient in the patient list.
-* `find Betsy` followed by `add -p 2 d/Change dressing on left arm | 12-07-2022 1500` adds a task to the 2nd patient in results of the `find` command, on 12th July 2022 1500 hours.
+* `find Betsy` followed by `add -p 2 d/Change dressing on left arm | 12-7-2022` adds a task to the 2nd patient in results of the `find` command, on 12th July 2022 0000 hours.
-* `add -p 3 d/Take X-rays | 23-04-2022 1345 | 3 weeks` adds a recurring task to the 3rd patient for every 3 weeks starting from 23rd April 2022 1345 hours.
+* `add -p 3 d/Take X-rays | 23-4-2022 1345 | 3 weeks` adds a recurring task to the 3rd patient for every 3 weeks starting from 23rd April 2022 1345 hours.

 ### Editing a task: `edit -p -t`

 Edits the specified task or recurring task associated with a patient.

-Format: `edit -p PATIENT_INDEX -t TASK_INDEX d/TASK_DESCRIPTION | DATE_AND_TIME | FREQUENCY`
+Format: `edit -p PATIENT_INDEX -t TASK_INDEX d/<TASK_DESCRIPTION> | <DATE TIME> | <INTERVAL TIME_PERIOD>`

 * Edits the task at the specified `TASK_INDEX` of the patient at the specified `PATIENT_INDEX`.
 * The task index refers to the index number shown in the task list of a patient.
 * The patient index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …
-* `DATE_AND_TIME` should be in the format like 16-10-2022 1030
-* `FREQUENCY` is made of two components, the number of time periods in between recurring tasks and the specific time period, e.g 3 month or 2 week
-* The time periods for `FREQUENCY` are: `days`, `weeks`, `months` and `years`
-* `FREQUENCY` can be be empty if it's a one off task, however a `DATE_AND_TIME` must be provided inorder to set a recurring task.
-* Note that capitalization does not matter for frequency.
+* `DATE TIME` and `INTERVAL TIME_PERIOD` must follow the criteria defined in notes under command format.
-* If no new `DATE_AND_TIME` or `FREQUENCY` are provided, then original values will be used or in the case of `FREQUENCY` nothing will change i.e it will remain a normal task
+* If no new `DATE TIME` or `INTERVAL TIME_PERIOD` are provided, then original values will be used.
-* If a `FREQUENCY` is provided for what was originally a non recurring task, the edit will transform it into a recurring one based on the given frequency
+* If a `INTERVAL TIME_PERIOD` is provided for what was originally a non-recurring task, the edit will transform it into a recurring one based on the given frequency
-* To keep the original task description and edit only the `DATE_AND_TIME` or `FREQUENCY` fields, simply copy the task description and only change the desired `DATE_AND_TIME` or `FREQUENCY` field
+* To keep the original task description and edit only the `DATE TIME` or `INTERVAL TIME_PERIOD` fields, simply copy the task description and only change the desired `DATE TIME` or `INTERVAL TIME_PERIOD` field

 Examples:
 * `list` followed by `edit -p 1 -t 1 d/Administer 3ml of example medicine` edits the description of the 1st task of the 1st patient in the patient list to `Administer 3ml of example medicine`, while retaining the original date and time for the task.